dhatwalia/OSX-Dark-Arch-XFCE/README.md

+﻿

-﻿This theme will works on Manjaro OS 18.0 (Arch Linux based) with XFCE 4.12.
+This theme will works on

+Manjaro OS 18.0
+Arch Linux based)

+with

+XFCE 4.12.

 It may or may not work with other distros and desktop environments.

 INSTRUCTIONS TO INSTALL